lornearnold/SimCenterBootcamp2024/sphynx/index.rst

    * **July 29-31, 2024, 2.5 days**

-   The fist part of the workshop is geared towards beginner and intermediate level material.
+   The fist part of the Python training is geared towards beginner and intermediate level material.
-   The part of the course will cover the basic concepts of python, as well as fundamentals of code design.
+   In it we will cover the basic concepts of python, as well as fundamentals of code design.
    It will utilize Python notebooks to acheive this.
-The last part of the workshop will transition you to command-line use of python, as you'll need on any high-performance computing (HPC) environment.
+In the latter part of the workshop we will transition you to the command-line use of python.
+In it we will cover creating a modular python program, utilizing for example development environments and file editors, things you'll need working on any high-performance computing (HPC) environment.

 1. C/C++/HPC Workshop

    * **July 31 - Aug 2, 2024, 2.5 days**

-   The second half of this bootcamp is all focused on HPC target environment reviewing coding basiscs in C and C++, but quickly transitioning to the fundamentals of parallel programming.
+   The second half of this bootcamp is all done on a HPC target environment.
+We will start by reviewing coding basiscs in C and C++, but quickly transitioning to the fundamentals of parallel programming.
 This is a highly intensive crash course which introduces attendees to concepts of computing, and quickly goes through fundamentals of coding in C and C++ to build applications that run in parallel.
-The particpants will be logging on to the TACC HPC resources, developing C and C++ applications, compiling these programs and then unning them on some of the fastest computers in the world.
+The particpants will be logging on to the TACC HPC resources, developing C and C++ applications, compiling these programs and then running the built applications on some of the fastest computers in the world.

 .. note::